-- The appropriate cost centers are not charged until an approved expense claim form is processed by Finance.
+- The appropriate cost centers are not charged until an approved expense claim form is processed by the Accounting Department.

-- There are a very limited number of University of the Fraser Valley issued Visa cards.
-These are issued to employees depending on the needs of their jobs.
-Use of these cards is restricted to University business only.
+- There are a very limited number of employees at the University of the Fraser Valley that have issued Visa cards.
+Use of these cards is restricted to University business only and are issued depending on the needs of their jobs.

 - A copy of the Visa statement will be distributed to each cardholder for verification.
-The original Visa receipts for each charge listed are to be attached to this statement, approved by the appropriate administrator, coded, and promptly forwarded to Finance for payment.
-Purpose/details of the charge should be written on the back of each receipt including names and positions of individuals involved.
+The original Visa receipts for each charge listed are to be attached to this statement, approved by the appropriate administrator, coded, and promptly forwarded to the Accounts Payable department for payment.
+Purpose/details of the charge should be written on the back of each receipt, including names and positions of individuals involved.

 - Cash advances on a University of the Fraser Valley Visa card are not allowed.